 We talk a lot in the field of autism about the importance of visual schedules, but we don’t talk often enough about how to improve visual schedule use by our students.
-I’ve talked in the past about tips for teaching students to use visual schedules.
-And I’ve talked about the critical nature of elements of visual supports to use them, like check-on stations.
+I’ve talked in the past about tips for teaching students to use visual schedules, even just using first-then schedules.
+And I’ve talked about the critical nature of elements of visual supports to use them, like check-in stations.
 But we tend to think of them as a one and done kind of thing.
 But they aren’t.
 Students could get better and more fluent at learning to use them.

 **This post includes affiliate links.
 That just means that I make a small commission but I only recommend products I would use myself.**

 Why Would You Want This Task in Independent Work?

 So, that opens the door to this very simple to make task.
 It will help you with students who need to practice practicing matching their schedule icons in order to use their schedule initially.
 Of course, for those students, it wouldn’t be put in their independent work system, because it wouldn’t be mastered.
 However, once they learn it, it is a great task for them to practice because when they can match their icons more quickly, that means transitions go faster.
 And the day runs more smoothly.

 - The student’s visual schedule icons.
 Simply make 2 extra copies of the icons of the student’s visual schedule.
 Glue one ot the folder and laminate one.
 Add Velcro and Voila, a matching file folder.

 - File folders: Any file folders will do.
 I of course prefer colored ones here as well.